-The Eastside Ukulele Players Association is currently led by Eva Moon and meets every Sunday from 2-3:30 outdoors, year-round.
-On rainy days we meet at the shelter at Cold Creek Natural Area in Woodinville.
-On dry days, we meet under the trees at Anderson Park in Redmond.
-Email eva@evamoon.net to be added to the mailing list.
+The Eastside Ukulele Players Association is currently led by Eva Moon and meets every Sunday from 2-3:30 on the Seattle area’s east side.
+From November through April, we meet at Wooden Cross Lutheran Church in Woodinville, and in the warmer months, we meet outdoors at Anderson Park in Redmond.

-We also have the Redmond Community Sing Along/Play Along which meets first Thursdays from 6:30-8 pm.
+You can also join us for the Redmond Community Sing Along/Play Along which meets first Thursdays from 6:30-8 pm.
 Details about that here.

 Here are downloadable PDFs of the songbooks we use:

 ESUPA welcomes players of all abilities (including none).
-Bring your uke, chair, music stand, the week’s songbook, a friendly spirit, and anything else you need to be comfortable.
-Since we play sitting close without masks, we ask that you stay home if you’re feeling even a little ill or have been in contact with someone with covid.
-Be sure to bundle up in cold weather!
+We also welcome other acoustic instruments: guitars, mandolins, banjos, violins, violas – whatever you’ve got.
+So bring your instrument, chair (if we’re outdoors), music stand, the week’s songbook, a friendly spirit, and anything else you need to be comfortable.
+We ask that you stay home if you’re feeling even a little ill or have been in contact with someone with COVID.

 ESUPA History